starranuk/dice-game/README.md

  - One of the main issues to solve was when changing from a higher to a lower game level the dice from the high level was still displayed via the browser cache.
-The image would disapear if the page is reloaded/refreshed but the scores would be lost.
+The image would disappear when the page was reloaded/refreshed and the scores would be lost.

     To resolve this I added a very small blank image which was called, through script, in all the levels apart from 6 and would replace the cached image but not be visible to the player.